San Antonio Child Injury Lawyers

 If your child suffered injuries in an accident, you should seek medical attention immediately, even if the injuries seem to be minor or if the child does not show signs of injury.
 This is especially important for younger children who cannot verbalize, or those who are too young to tell you that they “don’t feel right.”

-Additionally, it may be best to contact a San Antonio child injury lawyer at The Law Offices of George Salinas as soon as possible.
+Additionally, it may be best to contact a San Antonio child injury lawyer at George Salinas Injury Lawyers as soon as possible.
 While you have up to two years to file a claim with the courts, insurance companies give you far less time—sometimes less than 30 days to file a claim.

 You should call the insurance company to notify them that you are initiating a claim.
 Other than your name, address, the date and time of the accident, the location of the accident, and your attorney’s contact information, it is often advisable to refrain from telling the insurance company anything else.
 The insurance company representatives might use your words against you, and either deny your claim or make a lower offer than they know it may be worth.